mvelusce/pi-finance/docs/QUICK_DEPLOY.md

 ghcr.io/YOUR_USERNAME/pi-finance:latest
 ```

-This image is automatically built by GitHub Actions whenever you push code to the `main` branch.
+This image is automatically built by GitHub Actions whenever you push code to the `master` branch.

 ## Synology Reverse Proxy